 In 2010, Ms. Fredin and the archive collaborated on the project again, this time gaining the necessary permissions to scan and post the digitized copies of the books as a special collection on the Voice/Vision website.Digital Children's Book Collection

 In January 2007, the Voice/Vision Archive was contacted by Victoria Monacelli, an 8th grade reading/language arts teacher at Warren G. Harding Middle School in inner-city Philadelphia.
 Since many of her students read below their grade level, Victoria relied on technology to have them create a monthly podcast that focused on the material they were studying.

 "Inner City School Students Use Voice/Vision Interviews"

-A children's book project directed by Deb Bowen from Illinois.
+A Book by Me: A children's book project directed by Deb Bowen from Illinois.
 These simple non-fiction children's books are written by middle or high school students for elementary age readers.
 The book series tells the true stories of survivors, prison camp liberators, eye witnesses and Righteous Gentiles.

 A Teacher’s Guide to the Holocaust: An overview of the people and events of the Holocaust through photographs, documents, art, music, movies, and literature.
 Includes chronology, guides to Holocaust-related art, and resources for teachers and students.